TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 * The examples use the LINQPad's method `Dump()` to print the results in a grid.
 * LINQPad keeps the Rhetos application's process **active between executions**.
-This improves performance, but you will need to stop the LINQPad process ("Cancel All Thread and Reset" menu option) after modifying the DSL scripts, before building the application again, to **unlock the generated dll files**.
+This improves performance, but you will need to stop the LINQPad process ("Cancel All Thread and Reset" menu option) after modifying the DSL scripts, before building the application again, to **unlock the generated DLL files**.

 ### Option B: Creating a "playground" console app